Updated December 27, 2017.

 5) Have the Correct Type of Passport

-You must have a passport that is valid for at least 6 months after your planned departure from the United States (unless exempted by country-specific agreements).
+You must have a passport that is valid for at least six months after your planned departure from the United States (unless exempted by country-specific agreements).
 For families, each member of your family, including infants and children, must have his/her own passport.

-Emergency & Temporary Passports
+Emergency and Temporary Passports

 If you use an emergency or temporary passport to enter the United States on the VWP, the passport must be an electronic passport, or e-Passport.
-This includes VWP travelers who are transiting, or traveling through, the United States.

 May I apply for a visa instead of using the VWP?